hyundai-robotics/doc-ros2-driver/book.md

 ⚠️ **Please make sure to check the prerequisites and complete all installation and initial setup before proceeding.**

-⚠️ **Currently, the HD Hyundai Robotics ROS2 driver is supported on controller software version *v60.34-00* or higher. </br> The *v60.34-00* version is scheduled for official release in October 2025, so please refrain from using the ROS2 driver before the official release.**# Supported Controller Models
+⚠️ **Currently, the HD Hyundai Robotics ROS2 driver is supported on controller software version *v60.32-00* or higher. </br> The *v60.32-00* version is scheduled for official release in 2Q 2026, so please refrain from using the ROS2 driver before the official release.**# Supported Controller Models
 The HD Hyundai Robotics Hi6 controller models that officially support ROS2 functionality are as follows:

 - Hi6-N10
 - Hi6-N20
 - Hi6-N00(HK)
+- Hi6-N00-60(HK)
 - Hi6-N30(HK)
 - Hi6-N80(HK)
 - Hi6-T15

 **Controller Requirements**:
-- SW Version: **60.34-00** or higher (scheduled for release in October)
+- SW Version: **60.32-00** or higher (scheduled for release in October)
 - Operation Mode: **REMOTE mode**

 > ⚠️ **Note:** The HD Hyundai Robotics ROS2 driver does **not support** the **Hi5** controller series.

-> ⚠️ **Real-time Interface**: Scheduled for November 2025 (2ms cycle control for motion control, status feedback, and I/O operations)

 ## Next Steps